 Hopefully, this can help you stop beating up on yourself or thinking you can’t make healthy, sustainable lifestyle changes…it’s not just a lack of willpower.
 You have honest vulnerabilities that need compensation so you can rise to the occasion.

 Work with your body, not against it.

 Now you know that your genetic blueprint contains common variants that can impact all aspects of your health, including how you cope with stress and adversity.

 Even better, with an understanding of these variants, you can tweak your environment and nutrition to support ideal gene expression in your body.

-No longer do we have to guess what diet or exercise will work for you, or what higher demands of nutrients (supplements) you may benefit from.
-Your DNA can tell you exactly where you need more support, particularly in times of stress and increased trauma, and guides lab recommendations to get actual biomarkers to steer supplement and dosing.
+No longer do we have to guess what diet or exercise will work for you or what higher demands of nutrients (supplements) you may benefit from.
+Your DNA can tell you exactly where you may need more support, particularly in times of stress and increased trauma, and guides lab recommendations to get actual biomarkers to steer precise nutrition and supplement dosing.

 In Functional Medicine, we call this precision nutrition.

 If you are interested in learning more about how the interplay between your environment, genes, and nutrition may create the perfect storm of chronic symptoms and modifications that may help you begin to calm that storm, contact me to get started.
 Knowing yourself like this provides you with the keys to making well-informed healthcare decisions.